Pipeline, Proposals, and Follow-ups

 Transactional Sales

 Transactional sales move faster.
 The product or service is well-defined, pricing is relatively standard, and the decision cycle is shorter.
 According to the MIT Lead Response Management Study, leads contacted within five minutes are 21 times more likely to be qualified than those contacted after 30 minutes.
-For transactional sales, response time is the single most important metric.
+For transactional sales, response time is often the most important metric.

 Lead